 Success Story of the Month: The LaMancha Emergency

-Preventative Care and Preparation
+Preventive Care and Preparation

-Kelley Hines was the perfect goat owner and breeder – she understood good management, preventative medicine, and the complexities of breeding dairy goats.
+Kelley Hines was the perfect goat owner and breeder – she understood good management, preventive medicine, and the complexities of breeding dairy goats.
 She incorporated top genetics and artificial insemination into her small herd because she was truly passionate about her flock.
 She keeps about 10 goats in her herd, which includes milkers, bucks and “keeper kids.”
 Hines never takes on what she can’t handle.

 Hines was always prepared for the worst; she had two primary care veterinarians in her area, but always used the UF Large Animal Hospital as a resource for complicated or emergency cases.
 Hines knew that when neonatal problems arose, specialists, along with the most advanced options and facilities for care, can save the life of a doe and kid in a complicated situation.